finagle29/DBSP_DRP/docs/source/outputs.rst

 The header on the 0th extension also contains cards named ``B_COADD`` and ``R_COADD`` which contain the filename of the blue and red coadd files, respectively, that were spliced together.
 This is useful for determining which traces a particular final output file corresponds to.
+The 0th header also contains an ``INTERP_GAPS`` cards, noting whether or not detector gaps were interpolated over during splicing.
+If the splicing has been manually adjusted (see :doc:`adjust_splicing` for more details) then a ``RED_MULT`` card will also be present, recording the factor multiplied into the red coadd spectrum before splicing with the blue coadd.

 If *n* red side files were coadded and *m* blue side files were coadded, then extensions 1 through *n* would contain the red side raw headers and fluxed spectrum from each individual file, extensions 1+*n* through 1+*n*+*m* would contain the